ylNicole/learngit2/readme.txt

-git is version contro system.
-git is free soft ware
+git is a distributied version control system. git is free soft ware.